Connect with others who understand.

 Written by Emily Wagner, M.S.

-Surgery is a common lung cancer treatment, and one type of surgery is a pneumonectomy.
-This procedure involves removing the entire lung affected by cancer and, if needed, some surrounding structures.
-It is possible to live with one lung after a pneumonectomy, and this surgery can offer some people with lung cancer the best chance of cure.
+Pneumonectomy is a type of lung cancer surgery.
+This procedure involves removing the entire lung affected by cancer, and if necessary, some surrounding tissue.
+Interestingly, people can live with just one lung after a pneumonectomy.
+For many, this surgery provides the best chance of a cure.

 What Is a Pneumonectomy?

-A pneumonectomy is performed only in cases where other, smaller lung surgeries (such as a lobectomy) can’t remove all the cancer.
-A pneumonectomy may be done if there are multiple lung tumors or the tumors are located near the center of the lung and cannot be removed easily.
+A pneumonectomy is performed only in people with lung cancer when other, smaller lung surgeries (such as a lobectomy) can’t remove all the cancer.
+A pneumonectomy may be performed if there are multiple lung tumors or if the tumors are near the center of the lung and can’t be removed easily.

-A pneumonectomy can be done to treat both non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
-This surgery may be performed if the lungs are affected by issues such as these:
+A pneumonectomy can be done to treat both non-small cell lung cancer (NSCLC) and small cell lung cancer.
+This surgery may be performed if the lungs are affected by other issues such as:

-• Spread (metastasis) of other types of cancer to the lungs
+• Metastasis (spread) of other types of cancer to the lungs

 • Tuberculosis